 c) Rent paid minus 10% of salary

 (Salary= Basic + DA (if part of retirement benefit) + Turnover based Commission)

 If your employer providing this allowance, then you can take exemption up to Rs.100 per month per child (maximum of up to 2 children).
 Therefore, monthly you can save Rs.200 from this allowance.
 The exemption may seem so low.
 But why to pay the tax?

 # Hostel Expenditure Allowance-If your employer providing this allowance, then you can take exemption Up to Rs.
 300 per month per child up to a maximum of 2 children is exempt.
 Therefore, you can save around a maximum of Rs.600 from this allowance.

 # Conveyance Allowance

-This is the different allowance than transport allowance.
-It is the expenditure granted to an employee to meet the expenses on conveyance in performing of his office duties.
+This is a different allowance than a transport allowance.
+It is the expenditure granted to an employee to meet the expenses on conveyance in performing his official duties.
 There is no limit for this.
-If such conveyance allowance is Rs.5,000 a month, then whole allowance is exempt.
+If such conveyance allowance is Rs.5,000 a month, then the whole allowance is exempt.
 Hence, you may this may be exempt to the extent of expenditure incurred for official purposes.